Tyrus (wrestler): The Funkasaurus (2012–2014)

 In January 2013, Clay competed in the 2013 Royal Rumble match and was eliminated by five men.
 Tensai was embarrassed after a dance contest, but Clay encouraged him to dance and have fun because "what happens in Vegas stays in Vegas".
 Tensai, with Clay's encouragement, began using several "silly dance moves".
 Two days later on WWE Main Event, Clay came out to support Tensai during his match with Titus O'Neil.
 Following this, Clay and Tensai formed a tag team and went on to defeat established teams such as Primo & Epico, Heath Slater and Jinder Mahal of 3MB and Team Rhodes Scholars (Cody Rhodes and Damien Sandow).
 On the March 22 episode of SmackDown, Tensai and Clay were defeated by Team Rhodes Scholars after an interference from The Bella Twins.
 Tensai and Clay announced their official tag-team name "Tons of Funk" on the March 27 episode of Main Event, where they accompanied The Funkadactyls to ring in a losing effort to The Bella Twins.
 The two teams were originally booked to face each other in an eight-person mixed tag team match on April 7 at WrestleMania 29, but their match was cut due to time constraints.
 The match instead took place the following night on Raw, where Tons of Funk and The Funkadactyls emerged victorious.

 In November 2013, Clay started a storyline where he became angry and jealous of the debuting Xavier Woods, who "borrowed" Clay's music and The Funkadactyls for his entrance.
 Clay thus began to exhibit more villainous tendencies, such as repeatedly attacking Woods, after he had defeated Woods in a match.
 At TLC: Tables, Ladders & Chairs, Clay faced Woods' partner, R-Truth and continually assaulted Truth instead of going for a win, so Tensai and the Funkadactyls left in protest and Clay lost the match.

 On the next day on Raw, Clay completed his heel turn by abandoning Tensai to lose their tag match and attacking Tensai after the match.
 Clay found no immediate success, as he went on to lose to Tensai, Woods and Truth in singles matches.
 On the April 17 episode NXT, Clay would lose by countout against Adrian Neville in a non-title match.
+He lost a No-Disqualification match to Adrian Neville for the NXT Championship in what would be his last match with the company.
 On June 12, 2014, Clay was released by WWE.